octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 };
 ```

-The deployment changes according to the network used.
-Here, the storage is not the same.
+The deployment changes according to the network.
+Here, the storage is different on each network.

 ##### Account

-The account used for the migration can be handled during the migration.
+The admin account can be set at deployment.

 ```js
 var MyContract = artifacts.require("MyContract");